 ☑ Spend some time alone and in deep thought.
 Running an empire can be overwhelming so it’s good to pause and focus on myself.

-S: In this episode number 127, you’re gonna learn how marketing strategy and business investing dovetail and can support each other in interesting and lucrative ways.
-Our guest today is Brad Costanzo.
-He’s an entrepreneur, marketing strategist, and business investor who started and exited multiple companies and is seeking of acquiring new businesses currently.
-He’s the founder of Costanzo Marketing Group, Costanzo Capital, and also the host of the podcast Bacon Wrapped Business.
-Brad, it’s great to have you on the show.
+Brad Costanzo is a entrepreneur, marketing strategist, business investor who has started and exited multiple companies and seeking acquiring new businesses.
+He is the founder of Costanzo Marketing Group, Costanzo Capital and also the host of the podcast Bacon Wrapped Business.